chimanaco/td-workshop-vivo201902/README.md

 # td-workshop-vivo201902

 Example files for TouchDesigner for [Live Visuals at VIVO Media Arts](https://www.eventbrite.ca/e/touchdesigner-for-live-visuals-tickets-86560714427).
-All the file were Built on TouchDesigner 2019.20140 Win.
+All the files were built on TouchDesigner 2019.20140 Win.
 There are [some notes for the workshop for the attendees to review what we learned](https://chimana.co/workshop/202002vivo/).

-The followings are references to build my workshop (Probably I miss some, but I would add them when I remember them).
+The followings are references to build my workshop (Probably I missed some, but I would add them when I remember them).

 * [Introduction to TouchDesigner - Ben Voigt - YouTube](https://www.youtube.com/watch?v=wmM1lCWtn6o)
 * [Introduction · Introduction to TouchDesigner](https://nvoid.gitbooks.io/introduction-to-touchdesigner/content/)